“From where we stand the rain seems random. If we could stand somewhere else, we would see the order in it.”

 But the fact is, I didn’t bother.
 When the lightning struck, it wasn’t the metaphoric kind.
 It was the real kind.

 In what seemed like an instant, the world transformed from a warm, sunny day into a dark, damp night.
-Like a grumpy, tempestuous man, it growled and spat, hot and cold, up and down, belching bursts of light.
+Like a grumpy, tempestuous giant, it growled and spat, hot and cold, up and down, belching bursts of light.

 And I, who had so confidently informed my mother that I did not need to bring a rain jacket (or an umbrella for that matter) to Florida, found myself once again defenceless against its rage.